kiararip91/eng_django/readme.txt

-My First project with Django!
+My First project with Django!!